We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a number of natural bug sprays on the market (or you can make your own) that contain essential oils such as cedar, citronella, clove, lemongrass, soybean, and peppermint.

 These are considered relatively safe but have really only been shown to possibly ward off mosquitoes.
-So they might help keep your little from getting some bites, but if you really need to keep bug-borne diseases away, these aren’t the most effective way to do it.
+So they might help keep your little one from getting some bites, but if you really need to keep bug-borne diseases away, these aren’t the most effective way to do it.

 There are some non-chemical ways to protect your little one from bug bites and illness as well.